 Chi-Hang Lau, MSc Human Resource Management (Top-up) student 2013

 Assessment differs from unit to unit, but all consist of varying forms of coursework alongside a time-constrained assessment.
-You will also complete a 15,000-word dissertation on a topic of your choice.

 Although you may not be campus based, you will still benefit from web, email or phone access to many of our facilities and services.
-Our student website, LookUP, will be your one-stop shop for all news, information and links to other services, and 24/7 online access to the University Library’s vast electronic book, journal and database collections will help you find the right resources for your research.
+Our student website will be your one-stop shop for all news, information and links to other services, and 24/7 online access to the University Library’s vast electronic book, journal and database collections will help you find the right resources for your research.

 Due to the distance-learning nature of this course and the potential pressure of juggling your course alongside work life, we aim to provide you with as much support as possible.
 There are tutors available to support your studies via online tutorials, email and telephone conferencing.
 You will also be assigned a personal tutor who will offer support and guidance throughout your studies.